 Of course, everyone―by which I mean employers and job counselors and matchmakers―would like it if a simple written test allowed us all to be sorted into bins that reliably predicted the best route for our personal and professional lives.
 Until that day arrives, the Myers-Briggs Type Indicator (MBTI) assessment (based on the work of Jung) is a first-order approximation of that desired tool.

 My first exposure to it was unwitting.
 In April 1979 I moved to California for a job with CMP Publications, which I expected would last six months, tops (it lasted 20 years).
-David Dietz, business editor of the San Francisco Examiner told me I’d be his next hire.
-In June, he had the courtesy to call and tell me management had insisted on a woman instead.
+David Dietz, business editor of the San Francisco Examiner told me in June, he had the courtesy to call and tell me management had filled the post with someone else.

 In the meantime, I had met the business editor of the San Jose Mercury-News, Jim Mitchell―who chided me for years over the time I took a call from him in my hot tub.
 Like all applicants at that time, the paper had me take the MBTI, after which Jim offered me a job, which I declined as my now-wife had accepted my marriage proposal and declined a move 50 miles south.